eleks/integration-platform/persistent/api/conf/README.md

 better to use yaml, however you can use properties or json formats.

-all config files loaded in an aphabetical order without subfilders.
+all config files loaded in an aphabetical order without subfolders.

 in values you can define groovy expressions: